WebAssembly/wasi-io/standard/io/docs.md

 This allows the name of the output sink to be passed into APIs which display the name.

+TODO: This needs to say something about how the name is displayed.
+Can it include whitespace?
+Non-printing characters?
+Quotes?
+Backslashes?
+What's the encoding?
+And more.

 ##### Params
 - <a href="#output_pseudonym.source" name="output_pseudonym.source"></a> `source`: [`output_byte_stream`](#output_byte_stream)
 The output byte stream to request a pseudonym for.